Resources and Advice

 3. Go online

 Go online to find the benefits of the latest technology on offer.
-Simple solutions, such as personal alarms, fall sensors and GPS alarms around the home, can make a huge difference and provide your parents with the confidence to maintain their independence and 24/7 reassurance for you.
+Simple solutions, such as personal alarms, elderly fall alarms and GPS alarms around the home, can make a huge difference and provide your parents with the confidence to maintain their independence and 24/7 reassurance for you.

 4. Assessments